A L L Y

-Once they've set up their Ally+1 savings account, they would also be asked if they'd like an Ally+1 credit card.
+Once they've set up their Ally+1 savings account, they’d also be offered an Ally+1 credit card.
 The card would provide 1% to 5% cash back rewards at select child-related retailers.
 The card comes designed either for couples or single users.

-After they've signed up for their savings account and/or credit card, members can check in on their progress and rewards through the Ally app.
+After they've signed up for their savings account and credit card, members can check in on their progress and rewards through the Ally app.

 Once they're Ally+1 members, expecting parents will also receive a few extras to help them as they go.